HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/troubleshooting/logging_and_tracing/logging_tracing_containers_and_new_services.md

 7. Apply the Helm chart.

-## Enabling tracing for the current HCL Digital Experience 9.5 session
+## Enabling tracing for the current HCL DX Compose session

 1. Click the **Administration** menu icon.
 Then, click **Tracing: Gather data about the site**.
 2. Enter any of the following values in the **Append these trace settings** field.